The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Comparison with optimised numerical QP magnetic fields

-To summarise this section, we have found that the surface equations are verified in numerically optimised QP equilibria on local patches of the surface where the local QP error and local parallel currents are sufficiently small.
+To summarise this section, we have found that the surface equations are approximately obeyed where the local QP error, local parallel currents, and geodesic curvature are sufficiently small.
+It is important to note that these numerical solutions deviate significantly from ideal vacuum QP.
+These deviations often occur in local patches.
+These local patches serve as a reference case for where the surface equations need not be true and indeed are violated.
 The local QP error is proportional to the geodesic curvature, and we found that for the surface equations to be approximately satisfied, the geodesic curvature must be much smaller than the normal curvature.
+This is a physically motivated condition, since the ratio between geodesic curvature and normal curvature corresponds to the ratio between radial curvature drift and poloidal curvature drift.
 We observe a tendency for cusps to form on the surface, corresponding to areas of high geodesic curvature and deviations from the third surface equation.
 These cusps appear because of the optimiser's predicament: the third surface equation implies that $\kappa$ has a constant sign along the poloidal loops, but typical toroidal surfaces have $\kappa$ switching sign between the inboard and outboard sides.
+This represents a fundamental difficulty in achieving exact QP that applies outside the regime of validity of the near-axis framework.
 Finally, for QP surfaces that resemble linked magnetic mirrors, we found that narrow pinch points and high mirror ratios were consistent with the surface equations.
+It remains as important future work to verify whether high mirror ratios and narrow pinch points are essential to QP surfaces.